NoriKaneshige/Docker_Swarm/README.md

 ```
 ### This is telling us that it's able to talk to database across the nodes and set up the system!
 ![drupal_site_working](https://github.com/NoriKaneshige/Docker_Swarm/blob/master/drupal_site_working.png)
-## Let's check if the site is running on all three nodes, node1/node2/node3 even though drupal seems running only on node2 when we do docker service ps drupal
+### Let's check if the site is running on all three nodes, node1/node2/node3 even though drupal seems running only on node2 when we do docker service ps drupal.
+Actually, the frontends talking to backends wouldn't talk directly to their IP address.
+They actually talk to a VIP, Virtual IP that Swarm puts in front of all services.
+This is Routing Mesh.
 ## Find the IP addresses by docker node inspect node1/2/3
 ![site-running-on-all-three-nodes](site-running-on-all-three-nodes.gif)
 ```